 A study in the Journal of the American Pharmacists Association reported that in one year, 9 million hospital admissions and as many as 18 million emergency room visits were the result of incorrect use of medications.
 This includes everything from missed doses, overdosing, accidental interactions, or a lack of understanding as to how the drug should be used.

 For elderly patients, especially those who may already have suffered a stroke or other mentally-impairing event, physicians may choose Xarelto because it only requires one pill a day.
 This greatly lessens the possibility of accidentally forgetting a dose, which can increase stroke risk or cause a heart attack if not properly rectified.

 Did taking Pradaxa cause unnecessary bleeding?Have an attorney review your case

 Other Blood Thinner Options

 If none of Coumadin, Xarelto and Pradaxa are right for you, remember that there are always new anticoagulants coming to the market.
 Most recently, Eliquis (apixaban) has made a splash in the industry.
-Eliquis is a twice daily pill, in the NOAC class.
-Only 20% of Eliquis is excreted via the kidney, so it is considered much safer for patients with renal issues, and does not require a lower, less effective dose in these cases.
-In fact, a recent meta-analysis of 94,656 patients published in the BMJ (formerly known as the British Medical Journal) found that Eliquis was the top choice when accounting for comparative-effectiveness, safety and cost all together.
+A twice-daily pill, Eliquis is considered much safer for patients with renal issues without requiring lower, less effective dose.
+In fact, a recent meta-analysis of 94,656 patients published in the BMJ found that Eliquis was the top choice when accounting for comparative effectiveness, safety and cost all together.